mindsdb/mindsdb/README.md

 -- Step 5.
 Query an agent
 SELECT *
 FROM my_agent
-WHERE question = 'what is the average price of cars from 2018?';
+WHERE question = 'What is the average price of cars from 2018?';

 SELECT *
 FROM my_agent
-WHERE question = 'what is the max mileage of cars from 2017?';
+WHERE question = 'What is the max mileage of cars from 2017?';

 SELECT *
 FROM my_agent